ondramie/ab-testing-student-retention/projectSubmission.md

 ![](logicFlowFollowOn.png)

 The unit of diversion would be users-ids.
 The definition of my metrics are above.
 My reasoning for ratio one is to see whether students leave at a higher rate due to not committing 5 hours per week; my reasoning for ratio two is to see whether students leave at a higher rate due to duration requirements.
-Depending on the results, a follow-on-follow-on test would be to see whether perhaps the duration requirement of 14 days is enough.
+Depending on the results, a follow-up-follow-up test would be to see whether perhaps the duration requirement of 14 days is enough.